julievano/dos_and_donts_beta/docs/_posts/dos_donts/2017-02-17-do_iterations.md

 layout: do_dont
 title:  Study Design Guideline
 symbol: do
-dodont:  "Do plan for iterations as the first time you download climate data should not be your last"
+dodont:  "DO plan for iterations as the first time you download climate data should not be your last"
 ref: "DO iterations"
 date:   2017-02-01 16:54:46
 categories: